maazm007/100Daysof_RTL/README.md

  *  Day 30 = Decimal to Binary Converter
  *  Day 31 = Binary to Decimal Converter
  *  Day 32 = Binary to BCD Converter
+ *  Day 33 = BCD to Binary Converter